 Performance outcomes Acceptable outcomes Applicant response layout, location and the design of windows and balconies or screening devices.
 Note-Siting and building separation is used to minimise privacy screening requirements. ground level of a habitable room window or private open space of an existing dwelling house, ensures habitable rooms and any private outdoor spaces have: (a) an offset from the habitable room or private open space of the existing dwelling to limit direct outlook; or (b) sill heights a minimum of 1.5m above floor level; or (c) fixed obscure glazing in any part of the window below 1.5m above floor level; or (d) fixed external screens; or (e) in the case of screening for a ground floor level unit, fencing to a minimum 1.8m above the ground storey floor level.
-Plans prepared by Glenn & Powell and Wolveridge Architects.
-Development where a direct view is available from balconies, terraces, decks or roof decks into windows of habitable rooms, balconies, terraces or decks in an adjacent existing dwelling house, is screened from floor level to a height above 1.5m above floor level.
+AO9.2 Development where a direct view is available from balconies, terraces, decks or roof decks into windows of habitable rooms, balconies, terraces or decks in an adjacent existing dwelling house, is screened from floor level to a height above 1.5m above floor level.
 Proposal includes various screening elements to minimise overlooking.
-Refer to Architectural Plans prepared by Glenn & Powell and Wolveridge Architects.
-A09.3 Development provides screening devices that are solid translucent screens, perforated or slatted panels or fixed louvres that have a maximum of 25% openings, with a maximum opening dimension of 50mm, and that are permanent and durable.
-Proposal includes various screening elements to minimise overlooking.
-Refer to Architectural Plans prepared by Glenn & Powell and Wolveridge Architects. the wall around any window.
+AO9.3 Development provides screening devices that are solid translucent screens, perforated or slatted panels or fixed louvres that have a maximum of 25% openings, with a maximum opening dimension of 50mm, and that are permanent and durable.
+Note-The screening device is offset a minimum of 0.3m from the wall ground any window.
+Proposal includes various screening elements to minimise overlooking. the wall around any window.
 Note-Screening devices are hinged or otherwise attached to facilitate emergency egress